 I was at the visitation of a dear mentor of mine when a lady I recognized as a friend of the deceased sat down on a pew, took out her phone, dialed up a friend who couldn’t be there, and live-chatted through the next 15 minutes.
 “She looks great, although she would never have worn that shade of lipstick.
 And, boy is she thin.
 She must not have eaten in weeks.
 Poor thing.
 Her dress?
 It’s OK; I think it’s a little formal, more of a party gown than a dress to be buried in.
 I would have chosen something simpler.
 What?
 No, she didn’t pick it out before she died.
 Her daughter did.
 She bought it in North Carolina where she lives and brought it with her.
 The funeral?
 No, I can’t go tomorrow.
 I have to work.
 We’re short several people.
 If the company wasn’t so cheap, they’d hire who we need, and I wouldn’t have to be there so much.
 Her husband?
 He seems to be handling it OK.
 He’s shaking a lot of people’s hands right now.
 There’s a big turnout here.
 I couldn’t find a parking spot at first.
 You know she was a social thing.
 She knew everyone.
 Oh my goodness, you won’t believe who just walked in here, and she’s looking every bit of her age.
 We haven’t seen her in years.
 I’ll have to go in a minute to talk to her, but guess who it is?
 Guess….”

 That’s not the full or exact conversation, but it is by no means an exaggeration.
-I’ll admit it, during her chatter, I was not thinking thoughts about her aligned with my Christian faith.
+I’ll admit that, during her chatter, I was not thinking thoughts about her aligned with my Christian faith.

 For more about the etiquette of funerals, the people of FuneralServices.com were kind to send me the guide they share with their clients.
 Their advice is spot-on, and I was excited to add it here when I received it a few months after initially writing this post.